olehyev138/diverst-devv/docs/devops/deployment.md

 To create a new app version, run the `create-app-version` script as follows.
 It is required that the working directory is the app root.

 - `eb-app-name` is the application name, _not_ the elastic beanstalk environment name.
-This should be the same as the client/environment account name.
+This should be the same as the client/environment account name, ie `testing` or `kp`.

 - `app-version-label` is a label identifying this app version.

 - `bucket-name` is the bucket where we store app versions.
 This is the same bucket where we store Terraform state.
-This is created in the `environment-initialization` process.
+This is created in the `environment-initialization` process and stored in the secure note for the environment account.

-`./create-app-version <eb-app-name> <app-version-label> <bucket-name>`
+`./create-app-version <eb-app-name> <app-version-label> <master-bucket-name>`

 _Todo: Workflow needs to be defined for versioning_